-Participant: A student who has earned a minimum of .5 credit, but less than two (2)

-secondary level credits in a single career and technical education (CTE)
+Participant: A student who has earned one (1) but less than two (2) secondary level credits in a single career and technical education (CTE) pathway.

-pathway.

-Proficiency credit: Full or partial academic and/or CTE credit awarded to a student who has successfully demonstrated they have simultaneously met standards and expectations in more than one high school course through integrated academic and/or CTE courses.
+Full or partial academic and/or CTE credit awarded to a student who has successfully demonstrated they have simultaneously met standards and expectations in more than one high school course through integrated academic and/or CTE courses.

-Programs of study (POS): Plan that incorporates secondary education and postsecondary education elements; includes academic and career and technical content in a coordinated, non-duplicative progression of courses; and leads to an industry-recognized credential or certificate at the postsecondary level, or an associate or bachelor's degree.
+Plan that incorporates secondary education and postsecondary education and study (POS): education elements; includes academic and career and technical education elements; includes academic and career and technical content in a coordinated, non-duplicative progression of courses; and leads to an industry-recognized credential or certificate at the postsecondary level, or an associate or bachelor's degree.
 The Program of Study is a requirement for Pathway approval.

-Technical level course: A course that builds on the knowledge and skills learned in the introductory level course, with a focus on acquiring practical technical skills specific to the cluster/pathway.
+A course that builds on the knowledge and skills learned in the introductory level course, with a focus on acquiring practical technical skills specific to the cluster/pathway.

-21st century skills: Skills that are essential for workplace/career success; including: critical thinking/problem solving skills, communication skills, creativity and innovation skills, collaboration skills, information and media literacy skills, and contextual learning skills.
+Skills that are essential for workplace/career success; including: critical 21st century skills: thinking/problem solving skills, communication skills, creativity and innovation skills, collaboration skills, information and media literacy skills, and contextual learning skills.
 They are integrated into what is known as 21st Century Content: global awareness, financial, economic, business and entrepreneurial literacy, civic literacy, health and wellness awareness, and environmental literacy.

-Unit of credit: A measure of credit that may be awarded to a student for satisfactory completion of a particular course or subject.
-A full unit of credit is that which generally requires 120 clock hours to complete.
+A measure of credit that may be awarded to a student for satisfactory which generally requires 120 clock hours to complete.
 Credit may be awarded in increments based upon the amount of time a course or subject is offered and generally requires to complete.
 Individual students may be awarded credit based upon demonstrated knowledge of the content of a course or subject, regardless of the amount of time spent by the student in the course or subject.
-(Article 6, Section 2(a) of $\,$ the Kansas Constitution)
+(Article 6, Section 2(a) of the Kansas Constitution)